Unit Linked Insurance Plans (ULIPs) have always been popular among people. They have some attention-grabbing features such as:

 Now, let’s know more about these benefits:

-➢ The purpose of Wealth Boosters is wealth creation by allocating extra units to your policy at the end of every 5th policy year starting from the end of 10th policy year till the end of your policy term.
-As given in the description below, based on your term of Premium Payment:
+However, it starts only from the end of the 10th policy year till the end of your policy term.
+As given in the description below, based on your term of Premium Payment.

-The same amount will be added again at the end of every 5th policy year thereafter.
-So, the longer you stay in the policy, the more value will be added to your corpus!
+The same amount will be added again at the end of every 5th policy year thereafter !

 - Policy term: 30 years